USFWS/secas/_posts/2024-07-26-Working-for-wildlife-How-SECAS-is-helping-states-and-territories-with-their-SWAPs.md

 <figure>
   <img src="http://secassoutheast.org/images/SC_shared_SGCN.png" alt="Bar graph"/>
-  <figcaption>Graph showing the number of SGCN and Regional SGCN that South Carolina shares with other Southeast states.
-This figure is one example of the ways that the regional chapters for SWAPs synthesize species information to identify opportunities for cross-state collaboration.</figcaption>
+  <figcaption>Graph showing the number of SGCN and Regional SGCN that SC shares with other Southeast states.
+This figure is one example of the ways that the regional SWAP chapters synthesize species information to identify opportunities for cross-state collaboration.</figcaption>
 </figure>

 SECAS also recognizes that truly supporting the states and territories requires more than just pointing them in the direction of information.
 There’s no such thing as an idle SWAP Coordinator!
 Instead, staff are helping our partners access, summarize, and integrate that information into their SWAPs.
 This work dovetails with what our user support team does—helping people use the Blueprint and connecting them to other resources in order to inform and facilitate conservation actions.